SwedbankPay/developer.swedbankpay.com/_includes/view-payment-order.md

 ### View Payment Order

-The `view-paymentorder` operation contains the URI of the JavaScript that needs to be set as a `script` element's `src` attribute, either client-side through JavaScript or server-side in HTML as shown below.
+The `view-paymentorder` operation contains the URL of the JavaScript that needs to be set as a `script` element's `src` attribute, either client-side through JavaScript or server-side in HTML as shown below.